Lewis Army Museum

 Lewis Army Museum (originally Fort Lewis Military Museum) is a military museum at Joint Base Lewis–McChord in the state of Washington, U.S. It is housed in the historic former Red Shield Inn, which is listed on the National Register of Historic Places (NRHP) and can be seen prominently from Interstate 5.
 It is the only certified U.S. Army museum on the West Coast.

 History

 Established in 1971, the museum was originally housed in a two-story barracks.
 In July 1973, it was moved to the old Fort Lewis Inn.
+Amidst a restructuring by U.S. Army Center for Military History that prioritizes "readiness and lethality", the museum will be closing.

 Exhibits

 Inside the museum are approximately 10,000 sqft of interior displays of various collections of uniforms and equipment, including "Soldiers of the Northwest", I Corps, the 9th Infantry Division, the Medical Corps, and "The Army Family".
 Outside, on 2.5 acre, in the Vehicle Park, are a collection of tanks, jeeps, and other military vehicles, along with weapons, including a Nike-Hercules Missile and an Honest John rocket.
 The current director is Erik Flint.
 The museum was reopened in 2012 after a two-year renovation.
 The museum closed on July 2, 2016, and reopened on August 31, 2017, after renovations of the interior exhibits to include dioramas and interactive features.